IDIA Disabilty Access Programme

 The IDAP team focuses on scholars with disabilities and provides them additional support and training.
 Additionally, this wing of IDIA also advocates for systemic changes in law schools and the wider legal ecosystem to make our spaces more accessible for persons with disabilities.

-Creating Inclusive Legal Materials: Honouring the Legacy of Rahul Cherian
+- Honouring the Legacy of Rahul Cherian

-Over the coming years, the IDAP team aims to identify the key challenges faced by law students with disabilities in educational institutes and workspaces.
+Over the coming years, the IDAP team aims to identify the key challenges and barriers faced by law students with disabilities in their educational institutes and workspaces.
 By creating support-systems for law students with disabilities, the team aims to address these problems and enable the students to compete at par with their peer group.
 These support systems will involve innovative solutions that are created through active participation of students with disabilities, as well as a host of stakeholders across disciplines.

 Internal support systems will focus on enabling these students to overcome the exclusion they face on a regular basis.
 These will include provision of technical training to students with disabilities, and creating awareness about alternative means of communication among law school students and staff.
 External support systems would focus on creating disabled-friendly and inclusive workplaces and legal education institutions.
 This will include creating awareness about the duty that both public and private sectors institutions, including universities and workplaces, have towards providing infrastructural support to ensure equitable access for persons with disabilities.